Protesters block highway linking Dhi Qar with Baghdad, demand services - Shafaq News

 Protesters block highway linking Dhi Qar with Baghdad, demand services

-Shafaq News/ Protesters blocked a highway linking southern Iraq's Dhi Qar province with the Iraqi capital, Baghdad, on Thursday, demanding improved services and infrastructure in their area.
+Shafaq News/ Protesters blocked a highway linking southern Iraq's Dhi Qar Governorate with the Iraqi capital, Baghdad, on Thursday, demanding improved services and infrastructure in their area.

 Residents of Kalaat Saker district burned tires to disrupt traffic, voicing frustration over a lack of paved roads and other basic amenities, witnesses said.